ColinGilbert/noobwerkz-engine/README.md

 Most engine code is written in engine/common directory, with user-defined functionality linked-in from the sandbox directory.
 I know it's not correct, but in the current context it's fine.

 Short scripts with tiny names are used to do routine work (compiles, archivals, cleanups.)
-Will eventually bring it into C++ and AngelScript.
 ```

 Platforms: